 If you’re a cheese and egg lover, you’ll have to try the slightly messy, but always delicious

 My to-go spot for a delicious vegan-friendly Kek.
-This cafe in Delft does not take reservations and fills up rapidly around lunch-time, so come early to grab a seat.
+This cafe in Delft does not take reservations and fills up rapidly around lunchtime, so come early to grab a seat.
 Their vegan-friendly food is absolutely amazing and I struggle always to choose between their sandwiches, salads, and baked goods.
 The portions are obscene, so choose carefully.
 Their drinks are delicious too.
 The line can be long!

 Kaas & Wijn